Compulsory School Attendance/Compulsory Ages/Duty of Parent-Legal Guardian/Consent to Withdraw

 In addition to meeting overall attendance requirements, middle and high school students must also meet certain attendance requirements to receive Carnegie Credit for individual classes.

 In order to earn one Carnegie Credit, students must be in attendance in a specific course for 7,515 minutes.
 The length of periods and courses varies by school, but as an illustration, if a school is on a 4X4 block schedule and has courses that are 90 minutes long, a student must attend at least 84 classes (7,515 divided by 90).
-If there were 89 course meetings, the student could miss a maximum of 5 courses (89-84) and still receive credit.
+If there were 89 course meetings, the student could miss a maximum of 7 course meetings (89-84) and still receive credit.
 For middle school students to earn Carnegie Credits, the same standards apply.
 Because schools in Jefferson Parish operate on different course calendars, students and parents are advised to check with their principal if they are concerned about the impact of absences on the ability to earn Carnegie Credit.